Find a verified electrician contractor in London. Average cost: $150–$500.

 With a median home build year of 1975, many homes in London are 51+ years old, which often means outdated wiring that may not meet current code.
 For properties of this age, electrical panels may need upgrading to modern standards.

-Get My Free Quotes →Cost data sourced from Bureau of Labor Statistics metro area statistics and industry cost guides.
+Cost estimates based on regional market analysis and industry benchmarks.
 Contractor ratings from Google Business Profile.
 Licensing information from Ontario state licensing board.
-Last updated: March 6, 2026.
+Last updated: March 5, 2026.

 316 Rectory St #218, London, ON N5W 3V9, Canada